microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 *FPGA only runs in HETERO mode wherein the layers that are not supported on FPGA fall back to OpenVINO CPU.

+## Inferencing on FP16 Models
+FP16 models can be inferenced on a VPU with device_type = "MYRIAD_FP16" and on GPU with device_type = "GPU_FP16"

 ## CSharp API

 To use csharp api for openvino execution provider create a custom nuget package.
 Follow the instructions [here](../../BUILD.md##build-nuget-packages) to install prerequisites for nuget creation.
 Once prerequisites are installed follow the instructions to [build openvino](../../BUILD.md#openvino) and add an extra flag `--build_nuget` to create nuget packages.
 Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and Microsoft.ML.OnnxRuntime.Openvino.